callbellchat/callbell-fullstack-assignment/README.md

 ### Create a Trello account

 1. Create a free [Trello](https://trello.com) account if you don't have one already, then visit https://trello.com/app-key to generate credentials.
-2. Create a new board `Callbell full-stack test`.
+2. Create a new board `Callbell full stack test`.
 3. Open the board, and append `.json` into the URL bar to get the board ID (example: `https://trello.com/b/W6RusfMK/epycure-back-end-test.json`).
 4. Copy the credentials and the board ID into your `.env` file.